dmbarbour/awelon/AboutABC.md

 ### Value Sealing Types and Capabilities

 Value sealing is a simple technique with very wide applications.
 The setup is simple.
 We have two capabilities - a 'sealer' and the corresponding 'unsealer'.
-These are allocated as a pair, using a secure uniqueness source (see above).
+At runtime, these may be allocated as a pair, using a secure uniqueness source (see above).
 The recommended representation:

         {:u} :: a → Sealed u a        `:` for seal {.u} :: Sealed u a → a        `.` for unseal

 In some cases, when sealed values are sent to untrusted contexts, sealers may guide automatic use of symmetric or asymmetric encryption.
 However, sealers are usually implemented by trivial wrapping of the value.
 Value sealing has no observable impact on behavior of a correct program.
-Often, sealers can be completely eliminated by the compiler.
+Often, sealers can be completely eliminated by a compiler.

 Developers cannot observe, compare, or operate upon a sealed value without first unsealing it.
 But a few whole-value operations - e.g. data shuffling, copy and drop, quotation, distribution - are permitted, assuming the same operation is also permitted on the underlying value type.